jobigutenburg02/e-commerce-full-stack-app/README.md

 - Get both client ID and secret key from **Apps & Credentials** section
 - Navigate to **Testing Tools > Sandbox Accounts**
 - Create a personal account for testing
-- Add the following to your backend .env file
+- Add the following to your backend .env file:

 ```bash
 PAYPAL_MODE=sandbox